RafaelSalguero/AngularTypescriptSkeleton/README.md

 ##Do not use me for production yet
-This proyect is isn't finished, but it have the most work already done.
+This proyect isn't finished, but it have most of the work already done.
 Feel free to test it or contribute! :)

 ##Angular + Typescript + RequireJS skeleton ❤❤
 *with Karma + PhantomJS unit testing!*